Petrolink/Data-Quality/src/Library/README.md

 The client should agree to the adopted quality rules with which the data will be assessed against.
 In some cases, these rules can be decided by the client as these rules might interfere with their operational procedures.

 ## Assumptions
+1. completeness() Function is assuming that the (list) argument passed in is a list filled with the frequency values for every curve for a sample/row.
+2. consistency() Function is assuming that the (float) arguments passed in are not from the same log (1 from input log, 1 from a consistency check log).
+3. Rig Status check functions are assuming the (dict) argument passed is a SampleDomain dict or a dict with equivalent key values.
+4. dim_score() Funciton is assuming that the (list) argument passed in is a whole dimension column for a curve (ie. the Frequency values for an arbitrary curve).
+5. overall_dim() Function is assuming that the (list) argument passed in is a list containing all the calculated scores for a certain dimension in a dataset (ie. all the Frequency scores from every curve).

 ## How to Install and Import
 1. Open command prompt and enter "pip install dq_dimensions"